 But then makes a face and leans forward to remove something from the crime scene:

-After she later reveals to Dorothy, who suspects her mother of robbing Wolf, that what she took was a metal chain known to belong to Wynant:
+Upon revealing to Dorothy, who suspects her mother of robbing Wolf, that what she took was a metal chain known to belong to Wynant:

 They and Dorothy’s brother Gilbert (William Henry) all descend on a Christmas party that Nick and Nora are hosting in their apartment for an eclectic collection of colorful figures from Nick’s former life.
 During the festivities a shady figure named Nunheim (Harold Huber) calls in with information related to the case: